ianbway/CS403/dpl/README.txt

 OBJECTS
 To use object orientation features, define a function that will be the constructor.
 The parameters to the function will be the fields accessible within the object.
+Internal methods are defined functions nested inside of the constructor.
-Inside of the constructor body block type the 'this' keyword.
+Inside of the constructor body block type 'return this' at the end of the constructor.
 Instantiate the object by setting the constructor method return to a variable declaration.
 The fields can be get and set by using the dot operator on that variable declaration.
+Declare the getVariable[] method to a variable, then call the variable to 'get'.
+To 'set' call setVariable[var] from the object you instantiated, ex: obj.setVariable[var].

 VARIABLES
 The keyword to variables is "var".
 This should be followed by a variable name, an equal sign, and an expression.